ibm-cloud-docs/openwhisk/installable_packages_overview.md

 For example, in the `/whisk.system/cloudant` package, you can set default `username`, `password`, and `dbname` values in a package binding and these values are automatically passed to any actions in the package.

-In the following simple example, you bind to the `/whisk.system/samples` package.
+In the following example, you bind to the `/whisk.system/samples` package.

 1. Bind to the `/whisk.system/samples` package and set a default `place` parameter value.
   ```